jamsocket/plane/README.md

 Plane is a **container orchestrator for ambitious browser-based applications**.
 Plane implements an architecture we call [session backends](https://driftingin.space/posts/session-lived-application-backends).

 **tl;dr:** Plane lets you spin up instances of any HTTP-speaking container via an API.
-Plane assigns a unique subdomain to each instance, through which HTTPS/WebSocket connections are proxied.
+Plane assigns a unique subdomain to each instance, through which it proxies HTTPS/WebSocket connections.
 When all inbound connections to a container are dropped, Plane shuts it down.
 Plane is MIT-licensed and written in Rust.

 ## Documentation